gabrielsoltz/metahub/README.md

 ## Statistics

 You can use `--outputs statistics` to get statistics about your search.
-You get statistics by each field:
+In the output you will see each field/value and the amount of ocurrences, for example, the following output shows statistics for six findings.

 ```
 {